davidwilemski/davidwilemski.com/content/blog/detroit-turkey-trot-10k-race-report.md

 everything was going according to plan.

-The last 1.2 was a bit rough it turns out but I still finished in 37:34 which is a huge PR of almost four and a half minutes!
+The last 1.2 was a bit rough it turns out but I still finished in 37:34 which is a huge PR of almost four and a half minutes\!
 Awesome.

 Then it was time to go chow down on some delicious Thanksgiving day food.
 The Turkey Trot was a great start to the day though, even if I did